The art of writing good website content is often vastly underrated - after all, how hard can it be

 Finding your next story can often be tricky.
 A good idea can come from anywhere and keeping your eyes and ears open to the next interesting theme goes a long way.
 Jot down any ideas no matter how unusual they may seem - often a good story comes from a tiny spark of an idea.

 To be honest, the chances of coming up with a genuinely new story idea are pretty low.
-It’s perfectly ok to Google your thoughts and take an existing idea as long as you add new opinions and new value.
+It’s perfectly ok to Google your thoughts and build on an existing idea as long as you add new opinions and new value.

 Step 2: Write for your reader